 She is a child of God, married to Henri and a mother.
 She already had a full life consisting of physical traumas, loss of loved ones and coping with work stress.
 Because of her own experience of therapy she has an understanding of what it takes to sort out your stuff with a professional.
 “Practice what you preach”

-HPCSA (Health Professionals Council of South Africa) Registered counsellor
+HPCSA (Health Professionals Council of South Africa) as a Registered Counsellor

 COMENSA (Coaches and Mentors South Africa)